fireinrain/github-trending/TrendsHist.md

 ## C#

+* 【2025-06-08】[SteveDunn / Vogen](https://github.com/SteveDunn/Vogen) - A semi\-opinionated library which is a source generator and a code analyser  It Source generates Value Objects
 * 【2025-06-07】[kangyu-california / PersistentWindows](https://github.com/kangyu-california/PersistentWindows) - fork of http://www.ninjacrab.com/persistent-windows/ with windows 10 update
 * 【2025-06-06】[UnderminersTeam / UndertaleModTool](https://github.com/UnderminersTeam/UndertaleModTool) - The most complete tool for modding, decompiling and unpacking Undertale (and other GameMaker games!)
 * 【2025-06-03】[iiDk\-the\-actual / iis Stupid Menu](https://github.com/iiDk-the-actual/iis.Stupid.Menu) - A mod menu for Gorilla Tag with over 800+ mods